What is Public Square Outreach?

 3. Setting up displays for fairs, festivals, and tabling events.

 Sub-branch #1 includes yard signs, bus benches, and billboards.
 Some billboards may move, such as a billboard truck or banners pulled by airplanes.
-Yard signs and small billboards can be an easy and accessible first step into PDO.
-You can purchase a couple dozen yard signs to display in your community.
-(PLPS offers you yard signs for $4 each for 20 to 100 signs.)
+Yard signs and small billboards can be an easy and accessible first step into public square outreach.
+Pro-Life in the Public Square's "Yard Signs for Life" campaign offers you yard signs for $4 each.
 A church or church organization can take the lead in a campaign for yard signs and billboards.
 Small cities with a highway coinciding with “Main Street” have tremendous untapped opportunities.
-Cities on Texas Highway 287 between Fort Worth and Amarillo are an example.
+Cities along Texas Highway 287 between Fort Worth and Amarillo are an example.
 Billboards have a long history in the pro-life movement.
 Pro-Life Across America is the leading national supplier of large billboards.

 Public Square Outreach and Protest